Edible Garden Announces Official Launch of Edible Garden Heartland Zero-Waste Inspired® Multifaceted AgTech Facility in Grand Rapids, Michigan

-/EIN News/ -- BELVIDERE, NJ, April 17, 2023 (GLOBE NEWSWIRE) -- Edible Garden AG Incorporated (“Edible Garden” or the “Company”) (Nasdaq: EDBL, EDBLW), a leader in controlled environment agriculture (CEA), locally grown, organic, sustainable produce and products, today announced the launch of Edible Garden Heartland, the Company’s Zero-Waste Inspired®, multifaceted AgTech facility in Grand Rapids Michigan.
+BELVIDERE, NJ, April 17, 2023 (GLOBE NEWSWIRE) -- Edible Garden AG Incorporated ("Edible Garden" or the "Company") EDBL EDBLW))), a leader in controlled environment agriculture (CEA), locally grown, organic, sustainable produce and products, today announced the launch of Edible Garden Heartland, the Company's Zero-Waste Inspired®, multifaceted AgTech facility in Grand Rapids Michigan.

 Mr. Jim Kras, Chief Executive Officer of Edible Garden, commented, "We are excited about the official launch of Edible Garden Heartland, which is an important step for the Company as we extend our capabilities to provide sustainably produced, locally sourced produce to a growing number of customers in the Midwest.
 With the launch of this new facility, we are not only supplying the area with fresh, USDA Organic, premium produce, but also launching a groundbreaking research and development center committed to refining our current offerings, creating innovative products, and exploring advancements in plant-based protein and nutraceuticals by leveraging state-of-the-art agricultural technologies."